pingidentity/pingidentity-devops-getting-started/docs/getStarted.md

 You'll need a product license to run our Docker images.
 You can use either:

 * An evaluation license obtained with a valid DevOps user key.
 See [DevOps registration](devopsRegistration.md) for more information.

-* A valid product license available with a current Ping Identity customer subscription.
-See [Using an existing product license](https://pingidentity-devops.gitbook.io/devops/getstarted/existinglicense) for more information.
+* Although you'll first need to complete your [DevOps registration](devopsRegistration.md), you can subsequently use a valid product license available with a current Ping Identity customer subscription.

 ## Set up your DevOps environment